-Under Montana, Idaho, Utah, Colorado and Arizona law, financial institutions are subject to a corporation income tax, which incorporates or is substantially similar to applicable provisions of the Internal Revenue Code.
+Within the Company's geographic footprint, Montana, Idaho, Utah, Colorado and Arizona law, financial institutions are subject to a corporation income tax, which incorporates or is substantially similar to applicable provisions of the Internal Revenue Code.
 The corporation income tax is imposed on federal taxable income, subject to certain adjustments.
-State taxes are incurred at the rate of 6.75 percent in Montana, 6.925 percent in Idaho, 4.95 percent in Utah, 4.6 percent in Colorado and 4.9 percent in Arizona.
+State taxes are incurred at the rate of 6.75 percent in Montana, 6.50 percent in Idaho, 4.95 percent in Utah, 4.55 percent in Colorado and 4.90 percent in Arizona.
 Washington, Wyoming and Nevada do not impose a corporate income tax.
+The Company is also required to file in the states other than the eight states in which it has properties.